 Generally, I try to avoid orthotics or taping if I can, but they can still be great tools to offload an injured or sensitised area.
-Often a medial arch support works well to offload the medial tibia.
+Often medial arch supports works well to offload the medial tibia.

 Calf Strengthening for Shin Splints

 As mentioned earlier, weak calves have been implemented in shin splints.
 So seems like a good idea to strengthen these muscles as a way to create a stronger, thicker tibia, but also being able to take more load themselves.

 Changing the Surface you run on?